 Hypermobility - a Blessing, Curse or Both

 Many professional athletes and top sportspeople have a degree of hypermobility.
 It allows them to achieve a greater range of positions than people without it.
-If you watch Andy Murray’s tennis serve or Michael Phelps (swimmer) stretching his shoulders, they can work outside the “normal” range of movement.
+If you watch Andy Murray’s tennis serve, with his arm almost vertical at the top of his swing or the swimmer Michael Phelps stretching his shoulders and having his shoulder blades nearly touch.
+These athletes can work outside the “normal” range of movement.
 They also have access to the world’s finest physios and coaches, as well as having a highly trained muscle structure to support this additional movement.
-While a small amount of hypermobility can improve sporting performance, people with hypermobility are also more prone to injury.
+While a small amount of hypermobility can improve sporting performance, people with hypermobility can also be more prone to injury.
 Individuals with high levels of hypermobility and those without supporting muscle strength, can suffer from pain syndromes and be at high risk of injury.
-Hypermobility may affect some joints, most joints, the heart, the gut and any part of the body which has collagen.
-The small amount of joint hypermobility I have personally both helped increase my flexibility when I was a competitive gymnast but probably contributed to the injuries which led to my giving up the sport.
+Hypermobility syndromes may affect some joints, most joints, the heart (in the case of Marfan’s https://www.nhs.uk/conditions/marfan-syndrome/), the gut and any part of the body which has elastic fibres.

 Before I was a bike fitter, I worked in private healthcare business development and marketing, including the launch of a specialist hypermobility unit in North West London.
 This brought together rheumatologists, specialist physiotherapists, pain consultants and gastroenterologists under a single umbrella, as part of a multidisciplinary team.
 My role included researching and creating all the written materials such as patient information and a website.
 I hosted and attended multiple lectures and conferences for physiotherapists and general practitioners on hypermobility.
 One of my key take aways from working with the unit is how varied, individual and specialist hypermobility syndromes can be.